cabforum/smime/SBR.md

 **Key Pair**: The Private Key and its associated Public Key.

-**Legacy Profile**: The S/MIME Legacy generation profiles provide flexibility for existing reasonable S/MIME certificate practices to become auditable under the S/MIME Baseline Requirements.
+**Legacy Profile**: The S/MIME Legacy Generation profiles provide flexibility for existing reasonable S/MIME certificate practices to become auditable under the S/MIME Baseline Requirements.
 This includes options for Subject DN attributes, `extKeyUsage`, and other extensions.
 The Legacy Profiles will be deprecated in a future version of the S/MIME Baseline Requirements.

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.